 The judgment creditor can obtain the right to proceed against your property through a writ of execution, garnishment, or other judicial processes.
 A judgment becomes a lien when a certified copy of it is recorded in the official county records.
 The lien may attach to any non-exempt real property in the county where it is recorded.
 The recorded judgment also report as a negative history on your credit report.
 This blemish can make it difficult or impossible to obtain loans or financing.
 The judgment lien is good for up to 20 years and can stay on your credit report for that long.

-As soon as the creditor has obtained a Final Judgment, it may require you to answer a series of questions, in person or otherwise, which must be answered under oath, seeking to identify and locate your assets against which the creditor will enforce its Final Judgment.
-If you fail to respond these questions in time, you may be held in contempt of court and a Writ of Bodily Attachment may be issued.
+As soon as the creditor has obtained a Final Judgment, it may require you to answer a series of questions.
+Maybe in person or otherwise.
+They must be answered under oath, seeking to identify and locate your assets against which the creditor will enforce its Final Judgment.
+If you fail to respond to these questions in time, you may be held in contempt of court.
+Moreover, a Writ of Bodily Attachment may be issued.
 A Writ of Bodily Attachment is a writ commanding law enforcement to physically bring in a person in contempt of court.
-Evidently, you cannot get out of this writ just by paying the fine, the court can hold you up to 48 hours to meet with the person issuing the writ directly.
+Evidently, you cannot get out of this writ just by paying the fine.
+The court can hold you up to 48 hours to meet with the person issuing the writ directly.

 Once the creditor has the judgment lien and knows where your assets are, it can seek a Writ of Execution.
 The writ of execution tells the sheriff to seize your property to satisfy the judgment.
 If your only asset is your paycheck, the creditor can go after that with a Writ of Garnishment.
 A Writ of Garnishment may enable the creditor to levy against your paycheck or bank account.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.